yeswanth244/open-data-pvnet/README.md

 ---

+## Getting Started

+Ready to dive in?
+Check out our [Getting Started Guide](getting_started.md) for an introduction to the key concepts and how you can contribute effectively.

+---

 If you're passionate about **renewable energy, open-source collaboration, and sustainability**, please join us in advancing solar forecasting solutions for a better future! 🌍☀️✨